MILWAUKIE CLINIC FACULTY

 Residency: OHSU Family Medicine Residency

 I stayed on at OHSU as chief resident in family medicine from 2004-2005.
 I spent several years working in Kotzebue, Alaska, and at the Native American Rehabilitation Association, NARA, before joining the faculty of Providence Oregon Family Medicine in 2007.
 I took on the role of Associate Program Director in 2014 and oversee the curriculum for the residency.
 My clinical passions include geriatrics, women’s health, including colposcopy, and health education.
 I visit patients in a local nursing home weekly.
-I live with my husband, two daughters, and a ridiculously large dog.
-I am an avid reader, hiker and wannabe cyclist.
+I live with my husband and two daughters and am an avid reader, hiker and wannabe cyclist.

 Christensen, Jill.jpg